Fuel Poverty in the UK

-Fuel poverty is a term that is often used but what does it mean and why are so many people in fuel poverty?
+Fuel poverty is a term that is often used in home energy but what does it mean and why are so many people in fuel poverty?

 What is Fuel Poverty?